 Let’s go back to Tex and his mechanical bull rentals and servicing business.
 Tex has expanded to dominate the mechanical bull market in the state of Oregon—business is going well.

 But Tex’s accountant, Pearl, has been on his case lately.
-Pearl says Tex needs to spend more time looking at his statements, instead of just throwing them in a filing cabinet.
+Pearl says Tex needs to spend more time on “cash flow analysis”, instead of just throwing his statements in a filing cabinet.
 According to her, cash flow is the lifeblood of small businesses—and if Tex isn’t proactive about managing his cash flow, things could start to go south.

 Here’s what Tex can do with his statements in order to manage cash flow.